+For the first time since 1937, Georgia cut the individual income tax rate in 2018.
+With my support, this bill will save Georgia families $5.5 billion over the next five years!
 There is still work that needs to be done to modify Georgia’s tax code, and accomplishments that can be achieved to help put a little more jingle in everyone’s pocket.
 While necessary services and certain everyday needs must be supplied by the government, people are able to thrive when they know they’re taking home more of their hard-earned money.

 Fellow Representative from Hall County, Emory Dunahoo, introduced “Fair Tax” legislation in 2017 that would convert Georgia’s tax code from an income tax to a consumption tax.
 It was my honor to sign on this bill as a co-sponsor.
 This would do away with Georgia’s income tax and sales tax and replace it with a consumption tax.

 Rep. Dunahoo has crafted the legislation so that the new tax system would reimburse taxes paid on taxable items up to a certain amount and thereby help families near or below poverty level.
 This makes sure that all Georgians are beneficiaries of this new system.
 All elected Representatives in Hall County have backed this proposal and we will focus on making sure it passes.